Sudachi: General

-Some California farms now grow sudachi on a commercial level, after trees became readily available to nurseries around 2008.
-The fruit is being cultivated in Piura, Peru, as well.
+Some California farms now grow sudachi on a commercial scale, after trees became readily available to nurseries around 2008.
+The fruit is also being cultivated in Piura, Peru.

 Classification

 Its species name was published by Mitsutaro Shirai (1933), but most modern scientists, even while still using this nomenclature by habit or as legacy, do not consider it as a bona fide species, but a cultivar or a hybrid of uncertain parentage.
 Tyozaburo Tanaka's assumption that the sudachi is a hybrid of yuzu appears to be supported by DNA studies; recent genetic analysis has confirmed its status as a hybrid, with one parent being the yuzu, and the other an unidentified relative of two native-Japanese cultivars, the koji and tachibana orange.

 The sudachi was classed within the Papeda subgenus in the Swingle scheme, and in the more complicated Tyozaburo Tanaka scheme within the Eusmocitrus or true yuzu subgenus, under the Osmocitrus or yuzu section.